 2. Are your goods subject to any restrictions?

-Goods can either be non-restricted, restricted or prohibited.
-Goods that require licensing are known as restricted goods, while prohibited goods are goods that cannot be imported or exported at all.
-You should therefore identify which category your goods belong to.
-Canada Border Service Agency (CBSA) oversees this.
+Goods are either non-restricted, restricted, or prohibited.
+Goods that require licensing are referred to as restricted goods, while prohibited goods are those that must not be imported or exported at all.
+You must, therefore, identify which category your goods belong to.
+The Canada Border Service Agency, CBSA, regulates this.

 When importing to Canada, these are some of the restricted goods: